 Businesses must make money to survive and succeed.
 Yet, most employees don’t understand business financials nor how their salaried jobs are tied to the company’s success/failure.
 The Great Game of Business (also known as “GGOB” or open-book management) by Jack Stack is a new approach to business.
 It’s about opening your books to the entire organization, equipping everyone with the ability to read financial statements and make financial decisions, and giving them a stake in the business.
 This creates a company where people think and act like owners to grow the business together.
-In this summary of the Great Game of Business, we’ll outline key insights for unlocking the power and profitability of open-book-management.
+In this free version of The Great Game of Business summary, we’ll outline key insights for unlocking the power and profitability of open-book-management.

 The Great Game of Business (GGOB): How it Started

 In 1983, Jack Stack and several colleagues bought over the Springfield Remanufacturing Corporation (SRC), a near-bankrupt division that was about to be closed down by International Harvester.
 None of the new owners had any business experience; they had to learn to build a business.